runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Preparing for print (borders, color profile, etc)
 * Handing in assignments with Git

-### Let's go to AMS

 ### Assignment for next week

-Could be something about using only one variable... etc
+Could be something about using only one variable... etc. Print on the schools laser printer.

 Week 2: Form